(updated July 2022)

 The descent to reach the falls is an adventure in itself and if you’re not sure-footed and reasonably fit it may not be the place for you.
 If you want to navigate the trail with ease, wear some shoes with a bit of grip on the bottom, or just wear your sea shoes!

-The Lowdown on Little Dunn’s River
+Is Little Dunn’s River Free?

-Facilities at Little Dunn’s River
+Does Little Dunn’s River Get Busy?

 The facilities are limited and the washrooms / changing rooms are right at the top by the roadside (although I never checked they were open).

-How to get to Little Dunn’s River
+Directions To Little Dunn’s River

 ADDRESS: Little Dunn’s River, Belmont Property, A3 Main Road, Ocho Rios, Saint Ann

 If you are driving from the direction of Saint Ann’s Bay and beyond, head along the A3 highway towards Ocho Rios.
-You will pass Dunn’s River Falls on your right, Dolphin Cove on your left and Rainforest Bobsled Jamaica at Mystic Ridge on your right hand side… look out just around the next corner you will see the lay by.
+You will pass Dunn’s River Falls on your right, Dolphin Cove on your left, and Rainforest Bobsled Jamaica at Mystic Ridge on your right-hand side… look out just around the next corner you will see the layby.
 Park your vehicle!